 Pride and politics prevail in Tallahassee and more than 25 historic and cultural sites encompass the easy to navigate 10-square blocks surrounding the Capitol building and City Hall.
 Pick up a full-color brochure at The Museum of Florida History for a self-guided tour that will identify individual locations, guiding you from one site to the next.

 The drive that links downtown with South Tampa boasts over four miles of continuous sidewalk along Tampa's Bayshore Boulevard and skirts Tampa Bay providing a view of the stately historic homes and modern condominiums that line the drive.
-Downtown, Channelside and Ybor City provide additional sightseeing opportunities that can be explored on foot.
+Downtown, Channelside, Ybor City and the new Riverwalk provide additional sightseeing opportunities that can be explored on foot.

 It's 'big city meets the beach' along a three-mile stretch of pedestrian-friendly Fort Lauderdale.
 With cultural attractions at one end and a wide expanse of sand at the other, there are plenty of must-sees in between — fashionable shops and clubs, trendy restaurants, art galleries and a river walk.